1977 Valley City State Vikings football team

-The 1977 Valley City State Vikings football team was an American football team that represented Valley City State University as a member of the North Dakota College Athletic Conference (NDCAC) during the 1977 NAIA Division II football season.
+The 1977 Valley City State Vikings football team was an American football team that represented Valley City State College—now known as Valley City State University—as a member of the North Dakota College Athletic Conference (NDCAC) during the 1977 NAIA Division II football season.
 In their fourth season under head coach Jim Dew, the Vikings compiled a perfect 9–0 record (6–0 against NDCAC opponents), won the NDCAC championship, and outscored opponents by a total of 333 to 65.
 They were ranked No. 5 in the final NAIA Division II rankings.